lpfann/website/content/post/decentralized-site/index.md

 Our website is also available under the ENS domain [https://pfannschmidt.eth](https://pfannschmidt.eth) or via the transition link [https://pfannschmidt.eth.link/](https://pfannschmidt.eth.link) which uses the `eth.link` service to allow browsers without ENS support to visit the site.

-For now we update the IPFS hash stored in ENS manually, but we could automate this in the future.
+For now, we update the IPFS hash stored in ENS manually, but we could automate this in the future.

 ## Backwards Compatibility.